C-Murder: Steve Thomas case

 When they returned with the same 10–2 verdict, Miller was convicted of second-degree murder.
 During sentencing, the victim's father said, "I'm not rejoicing.
 I feel bad for [Miller's] family.
 But at least they can see him.
 What have we got but a gravesite and a photograph?"
 C-Murder was sentenced on August 14 by District Judge Hans Liljeberg to mandatory life imprisonment.

 On August 27, 2009, Ernest Johnson, president of the Louisiana NAACP, requested an investigation into the jury deliberations.
 C-Murder's financial woes reportedly landed him the help of two Harvard attorneys, one of them Ronald Sullivan, who have agreed to assist with his appeal.
 One of the jurors, Mary Jacob, said that both she and a fellow juror, a 20-year-old student at Xavier University of Louisiana, were verbally abused by fellow jurors for their decision to acquit.
 According to Jacob, the abuse resulted in her switching her verdict, saying, "They literally made this 20-year-old girl so violently ill, she was shaking so bad.
 She ran into the bathroom.
 She was throwing her guts up.
 She couldn't function anymore.
 That's when I decided, the judge don't want to listen to me, doesn't want to listen to us?
 I told them, 'You want him to be guilty?
 He's guilty; now let's get the hell out of here.'"
 This account was partially confirmed by another juror.
 At the time, a 10–2 consensus was sufficient for conviction in Louisiana but a 9–3 consensus would result in a mistrial.
-As a result, Miller appealed the conviction.

 On December 28, 2011, his conviction was upheld.

 On February 19, 2013, the Supreme Court rejected Miller v.
 Louisiana, which was Miller's final appeal of his conviction.
 After a jury voted 10–2 to convict Miller, Miller's attorneys argued that because federal juries must reach unanimous verdicts in criminal cases, Miller should have not been convicted in Louisiana.

 On April 2, 2014, Miller's attorney, Rachel Conner, filed a post-conviction relief application in state court in Gretna.
 She raised 10 points to support her assertion that her client received no fair trial.
 Conner said she plans to raise additional points.
 Primary among the assertions is what she described as irregularities during the jury's deliberations, stating, "One juror cast a guilty vote not based on the evidence but because she wanted to end deliberations to protect another juror who refused to convict Miller but was targeted by other jurors to change her mind, Conner wrote."

-In August 2021, Miller went on hunger strike to protest his conditions, which he feared would result in him getting COVID-19, and the status of his trial, saying he believed the district attorney had withheld evidence.
+In August 2021, Miller went on hunger strike to protest his conditions, which he feared would result in his getting COVID-19, and the status of his trial, saying he believed the district attorney had withheld evidence.
 That month, he hired civil rights attorney Benjamin Crump.